Building Chinese Web Sites using PHP

 Fortunately, most editors, PHP CGI, Web servers, TCP/IP interfaces, and Web browsers do support UTF-8 nicely.

 The PHP string literal travel path diagram can also help you to troubleshoot problem in displaying Chinese Web pages.
-The best strategy to use diagnostic tool to capture the HTML document at different steps and review it to see if there are any damages.
+The best strategy is to use diagnostic tool to capture the HTML document at different steps and review it to see if there are any damages.

 String Data Type, Literals and Functions